Organ trade: Arguments for legalization

-Increased organ supply

 The main argument made in favor of legalized organ sales is that it would increase the number of organs available for transplantation.
 Although governments have implemented other initiatives to increase organ donation – such as public awareness campaigns, presumed consent laws, and the legal definition of brain death – the waitlist for vital organs continues to grow.
 Further more, cadaver organ transplantations have poorer clinical outcomes as compared with live organ donations.
 Legalizing payments for organs would encourage more people to donate their organs.
 Each organ sold on a market could potentially save the life (and improve the quality of life) of its recipient.
 For example, patients with kidney disease who receive a kidney transplant from a living donor typically live 7 to 15 years longer than those who depend on dialysis.

 Economists generally lean in favor of legalizing organ markets.
 The consensus of American Economic Association members is that organ trade should be allowed, with 70% in favor and 16% opposed.
 Another literature review, looking at the publications of 72 economic researchers who have studied organ trade, reached a similar conclusion: 68% supported legalization of the organ trade, while only 21% opposed it.

-Minimal negative consequences for donors

 Proponents also assert that organ sales ought to be legal because the procedure is relatively safe for donors.
 The short-term risk of donation is low – patients have a mortality rate of 0.03%, similar to that of certain elective cosmetic procedures such as liposuction.
 Moreover, they argue, the long-term risks are also relatively minimal.
 A 2018 systematic review found that kidney donors did not die earlier than non-donors.
 Donors did have a slightly increased risk of chronic kidney disease and pre-eclampsia (a condition sometimes seen in pregnancy).
 The review found no difference in the rates of diabetes, heart disease, high blood pressure, or mental illness.
 Multiple studies of American and Japanese donors found that they reported a higher quality of life than the average non-donor.
 Proponents of organ markets argue that, given the comparative safety of donating a kidney, individuals should be permitted to undergo this operation in exchange for payment.